-Alongside the Trustee training, the Trustees also annually undertake a Trustee Effectiveness questionnaire which helps assess how they put that knowledge and understanding into practice and highlights if the Board as a whole acts effectively, to help identify ways to make the running of the Plan more effective.
+Alongside the Trustee training, a Trustee Effectiveness questionnaire helps assess how we put our knowledge and understanding into practice and highlights if the Board as a whole acts effectively, to help identify ways to make the running of the Plan more effective.

-All the existing Trustees have completed the Pension Regulator's Trustee Toolkit and new Trustees are required to complete this within six months of taking up office.
-New Trustees are also provided with a familiarisation session run by the Plan's legal advisor and this is supplemented by sessions run by the Plan Secretary and other members of the Executive.
-Trustee meetings are presented via a portal which alongside the meeting papers, contains all the Plan's key documents such as the Trust Deed and Rules, the SIP, terms of reference for working parties and sub-committees, amongst others.
-This helps the Trustees make quorate and effective decisions in a timely manner.
-The Strategic Plan and objectives are tabled at the start of each meeting as a reminder to the Board of what they are trying to achieve.
+All the current Trustees have completed the Pension Regulator's Trustee Toolkit and new Trustees are required to complete this within six months of taking up office.
+Three new Trustees joined the Board this year and were provided with a familiarisation session run by the Plan's legal advisor.
+This is supplemented by sessions run by the Plan Secretary and other members of the Executive to help onboard new trustees and help make them as effective as possible from the start.

-Taking account of actions taken individually and as a Trustee body, and the professional advice available to them, the Trustees consider that they are properly enabled to exercise their functions as Trustees of the Plan.
-Details of the training undertaken during the year can be found on page 9 of this report.
+Taking account of actions taken individually and as a Trustee Board, and the professional advice available to them, we consider that we are properly enabled to exercise our functions as Trustees of the Plan.